smmiSlam/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-SM Mazharul Islam is an enthusist in machine learning (ML) and artificial intellienge (AI).
-His reseacrh goal is to design a generalized learning model which can process data from various domains and combine the aquired infromation within a generalized knowledge base.
-He has prior research experience in signal processing, image approximation, image segmentation and sentiment analysis.
+I am very enthusistic about machine learning (ML) and artificial intellienge (AI).
+My research goal is to design a generalized learning model which can process multi-modal data similar to biological brains.
+I have prior research experiences in image approximation, image segmentation and sentiment analysis.